redruin1/factorio-draftsman/docs/source/quickstart.rst

 When we import this string into Factorio, we get the same blueprint again but with it's name changed to "Hello, Draftsman!"

 .. image:: ../img/quickstart/starter_name_altered.png
+    :alt: The same blueprint, but with it's name altered.
+    :align: center

 For some users, these two functions `and this page <https://wiki.factorio.com/Blueprint_string_format>`_ are all they need to complete their Factorio blueprint related project.
 Technically, that's all you need; blueprint strings are just JSON dicts after all.